paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 ### Small Design

-The experience of actually using the tool: first-use flow, key tasks, progressive disclosure, and microcopy.
+The experience within the interface.

 **Ask:** Does the default experience make sense immediately?
 Are power features accessible without cluttering the simple path for everyone else?